Share this article

 Bird boarding cons

 Unfamiliar smells and environments can also be stressful for birds as many don’t deal well with sudden changes away from their human flock and home.
-While many places will allow you to bring in toys from home or food bowls, there’s still no place quite like home.
+While many places will allow you to bring in toys from home or food bowls, there’s still no place quite like home (where vets agree pets are happiest).

 And, of course, the cost.
-Agreeably, bird boarding isn’t going to break the bank, but it can add up, particularly if you’re someone who often needs to be away from home.
+Bird boarding can add up, particularly if you’re someone who often needs to be away from home.

 Holiday pet sitting, with love